frankyn/refinerycms/doc/guides/4 - Refinery Extensions/9 - Adding an image collection to an extension using PageImages.md

 Refinery offers a generator which allows an engine/model to have fields which are single images.
 It doesn't supply anything out-of-the-box to allow a model to have a collection of images.

-However Refinery has a plugin *Refinerycms-page-images* which implements an image collection for the *Refinery::Page* model.
+However Refinery has a plugin `refinerycms-page-images` which implements an image collection for the `Refinery::Page` model.

 It is relatively straight-forward to use this plugin to add an image collection to your model.